locationtech/jts/web/docs/developer/index.md

 ### Quantization Approximation

-Since the exact buffer outline of a Geometry usually contains circular sections, the buffer must be approximated by the linear Geometry supported by JTS.
-The degree of  approximation may be controlled by the user.
-In JTS this is done by specifying the number  of quadrant segments used to approximate a quarter-circle.
-Specifying a larger number of segments results in a better approximation to the actual area, but also results in a larger  number of line segments in the computed polygon.
+The exact buffer outline of a Geometry usually contains circular sections.
+These must be approximated by the linear geometry supported by JTS.
+The degree of approximation can be controlled by the user.
+This is done by specifying the number of quadrant segments used to approximate a quarter-circle.
+Specifying a larger number of segments results in a better approximation to the actual area, but also results in a larger number of line segments in the computed buffer geometry.

 To specify a value for the quadrant segments, use the Geometry buffer method with a  second argument: